‘We Didn’t Trust the Rest of the World to Look After Us Properly’The People Rejecting Mainstream Living

 Yet, despite the support offered by the Welsh Government, there hasn’t been an explosion in OPD properties and the concept still fills a minor role in the country’s environmental policy agenda.

-Despite this, those beating this path today believe that they are setting a precedent for the future.
+But those beating this path today believe that they are setting a precedent for the future.
 And, as the Coronavirus pandemic uproots economic orthodoxy, a social security net arising from nature, not capital, may be the only way forward.